saucelabs/sauce-school/codelabs/Module2_SeleniumJS.md

 **[Module 1 Project Folder](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/javascript/Mod1/1.05)**

 <!-- ------------------------ -->
-## 2.02 Writing Good Acceptance Tests
+## 2.02 Writing Good JavaScript Acceptance Tests
 Duration: 0:10:00

 Acceptance tests are an important final step to take when releasing anything you may have designed, to make sure that the software you have created meets the requirements and specifications laid out when you designed and planned your application or platform.
 Automated testing is an integral tool to use to efficiently and accurately test your product for release.